Mount Rushmore: Concept, design and funding

-Although many Lakota and other Native Americans would come to oppose the Mount Rushmore statues as a desecration of their sacred land during the modern era of Native American civil rights movement, Native groups did not openly protest the monument during the time of its planning and construction.
-Indeed, Black Elk would visit the site in 1936 while it was still under construction.
+Although many Lakota and other Native Americans later came to oppose the Mount Rushmore sculptures as a desecration of their sacred land during the modern era of the Native American civil rights movement, Native groups did not openly protest the monument at the time of its planning and construction.
+Indeed, Black Elk visited the site in 1936 while it was still under construction.

-On August 20, 1924, Robinson wrote to Gutzon Borglum, the sculptor of "Shrine to the Confederacy", asking him to travel to the Black Hills region to determine whether the carving could be accomplished.

-Borglum, who had involved himself with the Ku Klux Klan, one of the Stone Mountain memorial's funders, had been having disagreements with the Stone Mountain Memorial Association, and on September 24, 1924, travelled to South Dakota to meet Robinson.
-The press reported a later, March 7, 1925, conference between Norbeck and Borglum, with specific mention of the Washington-Lincoln design and the use of Black Elk Peak (Mount Harney).
-Borglum was formally offered the project, but said he would withhold his decision until conflicts with the Stone Mountain Confederate Memorial Carving were settled.
+The press reported a later, March 7, 1925, conference between Norbeck and Borglum, with specific mention of the Washington-Lincoln design and the use of Mount Harney (now Black Elk Peak).
+Borglum was formally offered the project, but said he would withhold his decision until conflicts with the Stone Mountain Memorial Association were settled.

 Borglum's original plan was to make the carvings in 490 ft granite pillars known as "The Needles" (Hiŋháŋ Káǧa).
 The Needles were an established area landmark, being a centerpiece of Custer State Park and the scenic Needles Highway.
 The proposal to turn the Needles into sculptures had aroused some of the strongest opposition to the project, and the idea was abandoned in order to assuage opposition.
 (It was later noted that the Needles would have been too small and unstable to support carving on the scale that Borglum wished to carry out.)
-On August 14, 1925, Borglum summitted Black Elk Peak while scouting alternative locations, and reportedly said upon seeing Mount Rushmore, "America will march along that skyline."
-He chose Mount Rushmore, a grander location, partly because it faced southeast and enjoyed maximum exposure to sunlight.
+In August 1925, Borglum set out on an expedition in the area of Harney Peak to scout for a final location for the monument.
+On seeing Mount Rushmore, he is reported to have said, "America will march along that skyline."
+He chose Mount Rushmore, a more imposing location than The Needles, partly because it faced southward and received maximum sun exposure.